dingchaoyan1983/MiniHub/README.md

 * `npm run client:watch` deploy `dev` to `dist` folder with watch ablitity
 * `npm run client:dev` deploy `dev` to `dist` folder

 ### Then
 * `http://localhost:3000` to access the server.

 ### how to add repo
-do you find the `repo` folder, one thing you need to do is add a project in this folder. then you can see it in project list.
+you can add any your project into `repo` folder.